Laura showed me her pay-slip, the hours that she had put in. Said she was flush with cash.

 I relayed this conversation to Husband, verbatim.

-‘She can get out of that house, she can leave, if she is not paying rent.’
+‘She can get out of that house.
+She can go if she is not paying rent.’
 End of conversation, he was serious.

 I could have cried, a lovely house, for my lovely daughter.
-Why did she not value that house, pay her rent, a rent easily affordable, for someone who could manage their money?
+Why did she not value that house, pay her rent, a subsidised rent, easily affordable for someone who could manage their money?
 What was happening to her life?
 What would happen to her future?

 I worried about my daughter, a new worry to add to old.